DataDog/system-tests/docs/weblog/README.md

 The endpoint executes a unique operation of String hashing with unsecure MD5 algorithm

+### GET /iast/hardcoded_secrets/test_insecure

+Parameterless endpoint.
+This endpoint contains a hardcoded secret.
+The declaration of the hardcoded secret should be sufficient to trigger the vulnerability, so returning it in the response is optional.

 ### \[GET, POST\] /iast/source/*

 This group of endpoints should trigger vulnerabilities detected by IAST with untrusted data coming from certain sources.
 The used vulnerability is irrelevant.
 It could be a command injection, SQL injection, or something else.